 Simply put, breast asymmetry occurs when one breast is a different size than the other.
 Sometimes there is no reason or underlying condition responsible for the asymmetry, and plastic surgery such as breast augmentation or breast reduction can provide an aesthetic solution.

-If you have a health condition that causes breast asymmetry or abnormal breast growth, your surgical needs may be complex and require breast reconstruction techniques.
+If you have a health condition that causes breast asymmetry or abnormal breast growth, your surgical needs may be complex and require different techniques.
 It is important to find a surgeon who is experienced in treating conditions that cause breast asymmetry.

 Conditions That Cause Breast Asymmetry

 Poland syndrome is a sporadic congenital condition, meaning it is something that people are born with and it is not hereditary.
 Doctors are not sure what causes Poland syndrome, which can affect males and females.
 Poland syndrome is characterized by underdevelopment on one side of the chest.
 Mild cases may go unnoticed, but severe cases of Poland syndrome can cause missing ribs, lack of chest muscle, complete absence of breast tissue, and an underdeveloped or missing nipple.1

 Pectus Excavatum, also called PEX, is a malformation of the chest wall in which the sternum caves inward.
 PEX affects more males than females and severe cases can cause respiratory distress and heart issues; severe PEX often requires orthopedic surgery in adolescence.2 Women with PEX may seek cosmetic surgery to address breast asymmetry.